 The foot of Mount Hakurei.

-It was a full moon.
-Silver light illuminated the dark skies, rays cast upon swaying canopies below.
-Still beyond were the fields, lit orange-red by a hazy firelight.
-A toad youkai and a young child sat around it, munching on a cooked hare; nearby was an Inu-taiyoukai leaning on a maple with low hanging leaves, intricate shadows playing on his equally intricate armour.
+The moon was full, its silver rays lighting the foliage.
+Beyond the canopies was an open field lit orange-red by hazy firelight.
+A toad youkai and a young child sat there, munching on a cooked hare.
+Nearby, an Inu-taiyoukai leaned on a maple with low hanging leaves, their intricate shadows played on his equally intricate armour.

 His mane was the colour of the moon - it cascaded down to his kimono adorned with the red and white of blossoms.
-Two magenta stripes ran down each pale cheek, forehead crowned a blue crescent.
-Golds opened under red-painted eyelids to stare at the single claw held before him.
+Two magenta stripes ran down each pale cheek, and a blue crescent crowned his forehead.
+Gold eyes opened under red-painted eyelids to stare at the single claw held before him.

 The digits slowly opened to show a length of worn fabric entwined between them.
-Tinted grey and yellow, there was hardly any of its original white left; only he knew it was once a miko's ribbon.
+Tinted grey and yellow, there was hardly any of its original white color remaining; only he knew it was once a miko's ribbon.

-He clasped it in his palm once more, sparing it a glance no more.
+He clasped it in his palm once more, no longer sparing it a glance.

 Fifty years ago, the last of his stupidity was left behind.